SeanK27/ElectricWheelChair/README.md

 :hourglass_flowing_sand: Heading drift correction with IMU

-:hourglass_flowing_sand: Computer vision and tracking using Oak-D
+:hourglass_flowing_sand: Computer vision and marker following

 :sparkles: GPS and other sensors for path finding